axelvyrn/chrono-analysis/chronophysics_theory.md

 $$\Delta t = \phi_t \cdot (\vec{T} \times \vec{p})\$$

 **Interpretation:**
-The flow of experienced time $$\Delta t\$ is a product of the local chronal potential and the cross product of the time field and the observer’s momentum.
+The flow of experienced time $$\Delta t\$$ is a product of the local chronal potential and the cross product of the time field and the observer’s momentum.
 This implies a perpendicular interaction — similar to electromagnetic forces — where direction and motion shape the experienced passage of time.

 ---